marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Topics/Solr.rst

 ((to be written))

 Slides (en)
-   - 2018-01-31 Timo Hund: `Slides from the TYPO3 Camp Mitteldeutschland, about what will be new in EXT:solr 8.0.0
+   - 2018-01-31 Timo Hund at #t3cmd_: `Slides from the TYPO3 Camp Mitteldeutschland, about what will be new in EXT:solr 8.0.0
      <https://de.slideshare.net/timohund/whats-newinsolr8typo3camp>`__

 Blogpostings (en)